fhnw-imvs/fhnw-idb/introduction/Python/README.md

 ## Install Blinka
 **Note:** The advantage of this approach is that you can use the same CircuitPython code on the Raspberry Pi as on the microcontroller.

-As an alternative to Grove and for additional sensor libraries we use the [Blinka Python package](https://github.com/adafruit/Adafruit_Blinka).

-Install the Blinka Python package with the following steps, based on [this tutorial](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) by Adafruit:
+Install the [Blinka Python package](https://github.com/adafruit/Adafruit_Blinka) with the following steps, based on [this tutorial](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) by Adafruit:

 ```
-$ sudo raspi-config # Advanced options > Expand file system
-$ sudo apt-get update
-$ sudo apt-get upgrade
 $ sudo pip install --upgrade setuptools
 $ sudo pip install --upgrade adafruit-python-shell
 $ wget https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/raspi-blinka.py